Adding a non-reflecting weakly compact set: Adding a nonreflecting weakly compact set

 \begin{proof} Let $\delta$ be the least element of $\WC_\gamma\cap \Lim(W)$ greater than $\dom(q)$.
 One can use the usual reflection arguments to show that $\WC_\delta\cap W$ is not a weakly compact subset of $\delta$ (if it were then $\delta$ would not be the least such cardinal by elementarity).
 Define $p:\delta\to 2$ by letting $p\restrict[\dom(q),\delta)$ be the characteristic function of $\WC_\delta\cap W\cap[\dom(q),\delta)$ and $p\restrict\dom(q)=q$. \end{proof}

-The proof of the next lemma is very similar to that of the analogous fact about the forcing to add a non-reflecting stationary set of cofinality $\omega$ ordinals in a regular cardinal \cite[Example 6.5]{Cummings:Handbook}.
+The proof of the next lemma is very similar to that of the analogous fact about the forcing to add a nonreflecting stationary set of cofinality $\omega$ ordinals in a regular cardinal \cite[Example 6.5]{Cummings:Handbook}.

 \begin{lemma} Suppose $\mu\leq\gamma$ is the least weakly compact cardinal such that $W\cap\mu$ is a weakly compact subset of $\mu$.
 Then $\Q(\gamma,W)$ is ${<}\mu$-closed and $\gamma$-strategically closed, but not ${\leq}\mu$-closed. \end{lemma}